rebelsky/sams-assorted-musings-reflections/campus-rumors.md

 closed doors.

-[6] You might think of them as "the Frisbee teams" or "The Sticky Tongue Frogs, Grinnealeanor Roosevelts, and Grinnellephants" [7].
+[6] You might think of them as "the Frisbee teams" or "The Sticky Tongue Frogs, Grinneleanor Roosevelts, and Grinnellephants" [7].

 [7] Don't you love the names students choose for their teams?
 Bonus points for those who know which team used to be "the Buddhas".